cppitems/cppitems/items/010/item.md

 This message reveals the effect of a substitution error in expressions with "direct influence" on the function type and the template parameters: the error does not lead to a failed compilation but "silently" discards the function template.
 If we extend the example by adding matching function, compilation succeeds.

+> - See [failure2.cpp](https://raw.githubusercontent.com/cppitems/cppitems/master/items/010/failure2.cpp) for the full sources of the example

 Note: This *SFINAE* property of the substitution mechanism  is used (also/primarily in the stdlib) to guide the selection of templates based on properties of determined template parameters.

 # Links
 - Function template https://en.cppreference.com/w/cpp/language/function_template